 Security trust model

-CarrierTheCarrier functional reference architecture defines Functional Entities (FEs).
+The Carrier functional reference architecture defines Functional Entities (FEs).
 However, since network security aspects depend heavily on the way that FEs are bundled together, the Carriersecurity architecture is based on physical Network Elements (NEs), i.e., tangible boxes that contain one or more FEs.
 The way these FEs are bundled into NEs will vary, depending on the vendor.

 This sub-clause defines three security zones;